August 20, 2023

 The initial impetus for military satellite communications came out of the problems of the nuclear age.
 High-frequency radio had long been the best way to send messages to mobile recipients over long distances, but it relied on bouncing off the fickle ionosphere.
 This was unacceptable when the credibility of the US deterrent rested on the ability to reliably order forward-deployed bombers2 and carriers to attack.
 The obvious solution to all of this was to replace the ionosphere with a more reliable reflector, and a number of options were investigated, including the Moon (a spinoff of plans to use the Moon for SIGINT), the ionization trails left by meteors, a giant orbital balloon and a reflective layer of orbital needles.
 Of these, only the meteor trail method ever saw wide operational use,3 although bandwidth is limited and the most prominent user today is the SNOTEL system for reporting snow depth in remote areas.

-Instead, the obvious solution was the active communication satellite, which could receive a signal from the ground and then amplify and transmit it to a distant recipient.
+Instead, the winning solution was the active communication satellite, which could receive a signal from the ground and then amplify and transmit it to a distant recipient.
 This would require using frequencies which didn't bounce off the ionosphere, but it turned out that these frequencies ran from VHF (30 MHz) up, which meant smaller antennas and more bandwidth in the resulting signal.
 The sweet spot was in the UHF band, 225-400 MHz.
 The frequency involved was high enough that the antennas could be reasonably sized, but low enough that it wasn't too badly affected by weather, and the electronics were cheap (a major consideration during the Cold War).
 The fact that beams were reasonably wide was a major advantage to mobile users.
 They didn't have to worry about pointing their dishes all that precisely, and neither did the satellite.

 The Atlas missile carrying SCORE